Wade Wilson (American football)

 Charles Wade Wilson (February 1, 1959 – February 1, 2019) was an American professional football player who was a quarterback in the National Football League (NFL).
-He played for the Minnesota Vikings, Atlanta Falcons, New Orleans Saints, Dallas Cowboys, and the Oakland Raiders in a seventeen-year career from 1981 to 1998 in the NFL.
-He was quarterbacks coach for the Dallas Cowboys from 2000 to 2002 and from 2007 to 2017 and the Chicago Bears from 2004 to 2006.
-He played college football for East Texas State University (now Texas A&M University-Commerce), where he was an NAIA All-American quarterback and led the Lions to the NAIA national semifinals during the 1980 season.
+He played for the Minnesota Vikings, Atlanta Falcons, New Orleans Saints, Dallas Cowboys, and Oakland Raiders in a seventeen-year NFL career from 1981 to 1998.
+He was quarterbacks coach for the Dallas Cowboys from 2000 to 2002 and from 2007 to 2017, and also for the Chicago Bears from 2004 to 2006.
+He played college football for East Texas State Lions (now East Texas A&M), where he was an NAIA All-American quarterback and led the Lions to the NAIA national semifinals during the 1980 season.

-Early years
+Early life

 Wilson was born in Greenville, Texas, and lived in Wolfe City, Texas and Quitman, Texas before moving to Commerce, Texas where he grew up.
 The son of a football coach, Wilson became a standout quarterback and punter at Commerce High School, after initially quitting the team during his sophomore season.

 As a senior, he led the Tigers to a 10-win season and a district championship, while running a wishbone offense and receiving All-district honors.
 He graduated from Commerce High School in 1977.

 College career

-Wilson accepted a football scholarship offer from East Texas State University (now Texas A&M University-Commerce).
+Wilson accepted a football scholarship offer from East Texas State University (now East Texas A&M University).
 As a freshman in 1977, he backed up Lions All-American quarterback Terry Skinner.
 He also was the team's punter, averaging 38.5 yards.

 As a sophomore in 1978, he was named the starting quarterback.
 As a junior in 1979, he received first-team All-Lone Star Conference honors.

 As a senior in 1980, he completed 116-of-227 passes for 1,978 yards and 19 touchdowns, while the Lions finished tied for first with Angelo State University among NAIA schools in the Lone Star Conference.
-The Lions were selected for the NAIA national playoffs as the 8th ranked team in the country.
+The Lions were selected for the NAIA national playoffs as the 8th-ranked team in the country.
 Wilson and the Lions upset a top-ranked Central Arkansas University Bears team in the national quarter finals, but bowed out to Elon College, the eventual national champion, in the semifinal round.
 The Lions finished 6th in the country, with Wilson earning the first-team All-Lone Stone Conference and first-team NAIA All-American recognition.

 Wilson graduated in 1981 with a degree in Business Management.
-He finished his college career with 4,616 passing yards, 32 touchdowns and an 18-14-1 record.
+He finished his college career with 4,616 passing yards, 32 touchdowns and an 18–14–1 record.